 The night skiing season tickets are during the whole season available at a reduced advance booking price at the SkiWelt ticket offices and in the online shop.
 In the case of another premature closure, the Söll night-ski season ticket will be deducted from the purchase price at a rate of EUR 18.40 per day of skiing until there is no residual value.

 The season ticket pre-sale for season tickets & elective subsciptions has been extended until December 31st.
 Anyone who buys by this date does not run any risk due to the changed Corona refund regulation.

-Open toilet facilities in the Lockdown
+Open toilet facilities

 - SkiWeltbahn valley and mountain station